Revolution Pro Wrestling: History

+Early history (2012–2019)

 On 26 August 2012, at Summer Sizzler International Pro Wrestling: United Kingdom's (IPW:UK) booker Andy Quildan broke with the company to ensure the high standards he set to the promotion would be maintained.
 Quildan would bring with him the British Heavyweight, Tag Team and Cruiserweight Championships to the promotion.
 RPW would also book talent from other promotions such as Prince Devitt, Big Damo and Noam Dar, whom later were signed by WWE.
 With the rising popularity of RPW, it would become one of the biggest promotions in the British independent circuit.

 RPW would begin a series of international collaborations and partnerships with other promotions.
 On 25 July 2014, RPW announced a working agreement with Global Force Wrestling (GFW).
-On 5 April 2015, RPW hosted hosted the first independent UK defence of the ICW World Heavyweight Championship as part of the At Our Best card when Drew Galloway defended the ICW title along with the EVOLVE and DGUSA Open the Freedom Gate Championships against Doug Williams.
+On 5 April 2015, RPW hosted the first non-ICW English defence of the ICW World Heavyweight Championship as part of the At Our Best card when Drew Galloway defended the ICW title along with the EVOLVE and DGUSA Open the Freedom Gate Championships against Doug Williams.

 On 18 July 2015, RPW established a working agreement with New Japan Pro-Wrestling as part of their "New IWGP Conception", a global expansion strategy centered on their international partnerships.
 The agreement also led to NJPW wrestlers making regular appearances for the promotion.

 In May, RPW hosted a qualifying match for the WWE Cruiserweight Classic.
 The first co-promoted shows with NJPW were Uprising and Global Wars UK, which took place in October 2015.
 On 3 March 2016 RPW released their own OTT streaming service the RPW On Demand.
 On 16 March, announced a working agreement with Pro-Wrestling: EVE, which would also feature various title defenses of the Pro-Wrestling:EVE Championship and Pro-Wrestling:EVE events airing on the demand for the RPW On Demand.
 On 23 March, RPW launched a YouTube series the RevPro TV, which airs on Mondays.

 On 8 June 2017, RPW announced the British J-Cup, a tournament based on NJPW's Super J-Cup for cruiserweight wrestlers from all over the world.
 In August 2017, RPW partnered with American promotion Ring of Honor (ROH) and Mexican Consejo Mundial de Lucha Libre (CMLL) for the War of the Worlds UK, which featured participation from the promotion.
 On 22 September, RPW announced that content from Over The Top Wrestling would also be available on RPW On Demand.

 On 13 November, RPW announced the creation of its fourth active title the British Women's Championship, On 30 November, RPW reach a deal with NJPW to officially sell their merchandise from the RPW shop, becoming their second European carrier of their licensed merchandise.
 On 30 August 2018, RPW signed a television deal with FreeSports, where it premiered on Wednesday and Thursday, 5 and 6 September 2018, in a live special held at the York Hall in London, England.
 On 3 October, it was announced the Queen of the Ring tournament for their women's division.
-On 18 September 2019, RevPro announced they take over Southside Wrestling operations.